Confession. I was one self-righteous, know-it-all bitch Before Children [BC]. It’s true. I knew it ALL.

 Anything wrong with a kid?
 It’s their mum’s fault.
 Sometimes their dad’s.
 But mainly mum… because she CHOSE the dad after all.
 In my, far from humble, opinion parents were entirely responsible for everything their kids did, thought, said and broke.

 And I knew WHY.
 Those parents didn’t FOLLOW THE RULES.
-There are rules in parenting that will guarantee a perfect child.
+You see, parenting rules exist that will guarantee a perfect child.
 Simple rules that I would often remind parents, even when they hadn’t asked, to help them.
 To guide them.
 To fix their brat.

-Rules I swore to myself I would uphold.
-As the perfect parent embarking on raising the perfect child. *Insert wild, unhinged laughter here.
+We’re talking parenting rules I swore to myself I would uphold.
+And, of course, as the perfect parent, I would embark on raising the perfect child. *Insert wild, unhinged laughter here.

 #1 – I will not use a dummy